First Point of Discussion

 Xiong Yifeng[2013969059 ]

-The barrier possibly stop the creative ability for most people, but when there is barrier, things sometimes turn to the other extreme, some genius will stimulate with some brilliant idea, which may not happen in a free zone.yifengx wrote:Above discussions of my classmates are really good and creative.
+The barrier possibly stop the creative ability for most people, but when there is barrier, things sometimes turn to the other extreme, some genius will stimulate with some brilliant idea, which may not happen in a free zone.

 Join date : 2013-09-04